kuma35/thinking-forth-jp/sphinx/appendixa.rst

 ..

 The “flag” is a value on the stack, consumed by IF.
 A non-zero value indicates true, zero indicates false.
-A true flag causes the code after (in this case, the word KNOCK) to be executed.
-The word marks the end of the conditional phrase; execution resumes with the word OPEN.
-A false flag causes the code between and to *not* be executed.
+A true flag causes the code after ``IF`` (in this case, the word KNOCK) to be executed.
+The word ``THEN`` marks the end of the conditional phrase; execution resumes with the word OPEN.
+A false flag causes the code between ``IF`` and ``THEN`` to *not* be executed.
 In either case, OPEN will be performed.

-The word allows an alternate phrase to be executed in the false case.
+The word ``ELSE`` allows an
+alternate phrase to be executed in the false case.
 In the phrase:

 .. code-block:: none